-CYP2D6 Inhibition
+CYP2D6 inhibition

-Celecoxib has shown to be a moderately potent CYP2D6 inhibitor.
+Celecoxib is a moderately potent inhibitor of CYP2D6.
 For drugs that are metabolized by CYP2D6, a dose reduction during initiation of celecoxib treatment or a dose increase upon termination of celecoxib treatment may be necessary (see section 4.5).